DPJ Adoption in Quebec: How the Process Works

 There are two main routes to adopting a child through the DPJ system, and families need to understand the difference early.

 Standard DPJ adoption — also called "regular adoption" — applies once a child already has a déclaration d'admissibilité.
 At that point, the DPJ's adoption bank matches the child with an approved family from its registry.
 Families register, complete their psychosocial assessment, and wait to be matched.
-Waits for infants through this route can stretch 5 to 10 years in some regions, because very few newborns enter the system voluntarily.
+Timing varies substantially by region, and infants are uncommon through this route because very few newborns enter the system voluntarily.

 The Banque mixte (mixed bank) program is the more practical path for most families today.
 Under this model, families are simultaneously approved as foster caregivers and prospective adoptive parents.
 They accept placement of a child who is at high risk of abandonment but not yet legally free for adoption.
 If the DPJ's protection concerns are never resolved and the child is eventually declared eligible for adoption, the Banque mixte family has priority to adopt.

 The Banque mixte requires more emotional resilience — the child could be returned to biological parents — but it is how the vast majority of domestic adoptions in Quebec actually happen.
+The usual planning period is 12 to 24 months, but reunification remains a real possibility.
 Following the Laurent Commission's 2021 reforms, which shifted priority from "family preservation at all costs" to "the child's best interest and permanency," more children are reaching the adoption stage through this program than in previous years.

 Free Download